getfem/getfem/doc/sphinx/source/python/pygf.rst

 -----------------

-A nice advantage over the Matlab interface is that you do not have to explicitely delete objects that are not used any more, this is done automagically.
+A nice advantage over the Matlab interface is that you do not have to explicitly delete objects that are not used any more, this is done automagically.
 You can however inspect the content of the getfem workspace with the function ``getfem.memstats()``.